TinaGrim/selenium-framework/README.md

 # Automatic Bot Application

+**Automatic Bot Application**
-Welcome to the **Automatic Bot Application**!
-This project is a GUI application built with PySide6 that automates browser interactions using Selenium.
-It lets you input application names, browser links, and XPaths to perform automated actions like clicking and typing on web elements.
+Built with PySide6 that automates browser interactions using Selenium.

 ---
 ## Features

-- **User-Friendly Interface**: Built with PySide6, providing an intuitive interface.
-- **Browser Automation**: Uses Selenium to automate browser actions.
+- **Repeatedly Actions**:Uses Selenium to automate browser actions.
-- **Dynamic Input Handling**: Accepts user inputs for application names, browser links, and XPaths.
-- **Output Logging**: Saves automation scripts and logs to a Python file (`text_output_pyside6.py`).
-- **Customizable Actions**: Supports both "Click" and "Write" actions.

 ---

 ## How It Works

 1. **Setup**:
    - The application initializes a GUI with input fields and buttons.
-   - Users can input the application name, browser link, and XPaths for automation.
+   - Users can input the application name, browser link.

 2. **Input Handling**:
-   - The `lineeditApp` field for application name.
+   - Application name.
-   - The `lineeditLink` field for browser link.
+   - Browser link.
-   - The `lineeditInput` field for XPaths.
+   - XPaths.

 3. **Automation**:
    - Toggle between "Click" and "Write" modes.